vrodriguezf/mlr/doc/knitted/tutorial/tune.md

 ```

-Finally, we can compare our results.
-We receive one optimal setting for
+Finally, we can compare the results obtained in the different iterations.
+We
-each of the 5 outer folds, including the corresponding mmce on the inner
+receive one optimal setting for each of the 5 outer folds, including the
-cross-validations:
+corresponding mmce on the inner cross-validations:

 ```splus